Katrin Korfmann - 665 km (09.07 - 13.08.2016)

 An archive of incidental traces and irretrievable memory, Korfmann’s works present a specific length of time – ranging from a few minutes through to an entire day – from multiple perspectives, fixing a vast array of moments through still photography without losing any of their transience and momentum.
 Her art is indeed more of a journey than a destination, constantly morphing and changing as you contemplate it, condensing disparate spaces and times into succinct statements of artistic intent.

 Katrin Korfmann lives and works in Amsterdam.
 She has exhibited widely in Europe, the United States, and China, notably completing a residency at Chinese European Art Center, Xiamen, China, in 2014, and showing work at the Foundation Huize Frankendael, Amsterdam, the Haus der Fotografie, Burghausen, the Museum Lazienki Krolewski, Warsaw, the Aperture Foundation, New York, and the Kemper Museum of Contemporay Art, Kansas, amongst others.
-Korfmann regularly participates in art fairs, including Texas Contemporary, Miami Project, Pulse Miami and Amsterdam Art Fair.
+Korfmann regularly participates in art fairs, including Texas Contemporary, Miami Project, Pulse Miami and at Unseen, Amsterdam Photo Fair.